jupytercon/jupytercon2025-developingextensions/04-materials/02-anatomy-of-extensions.md

 Now we need to implement the logic and glue the pieces together.

-## 🏋️ Exercise C: Serve images and captions from the server extension
+## 🏋️ Exercise C (20 minutes): Serve images and captions from the server extension

 ### Set up images and captions